kassandraoftroy/ERC721Soulbound/README.md

 `function reclaim(address claimant, uint256 tokenId) external;`

-There is also an added internal method `_soulbond` which should be used in any minting logic of the top level ERC721 contract, to ensure that all minting adheres to the rules of 'soulbonding'
+There is also an added internal method `_soulbind` which should be used in any minting logic of the top level ERC721 contract, to ensure that all minting adheres to the rules of 'soulbinding'

 # test